 There are plenty of budgeting methods out there – from the Japanese Kakeibo method for keeping household accounts, to Elizabeth Warren’s elegant 50/20/30 Rule, and even the multi-faceted Envelope Budgeting system – each with their own strengths and quirks.
 Finding one that suits you is simply a matter of trial and error.

 No matter which budgeting system you choose, budgets do require some effort on your part.
 At the very least, you’ll need to record your expenses and make some calculations.

 But wait.
 You don’t actually have to keep a ledger to scribble in, grunting all the while (unless that’s totally your thing).
 Instead, try using a budgeting app or two.

-To help you get started, we’ve picked out eight of our favourites.
+To help you get started, we’ve picked out some of our favourites.

 Wally is chock full of useful features, such as the ability to sync your bank accounts, or the creation of customised budgets to track your spending automatically.
 It’s easy to see why Wally stands among the most popular personal finance budgeting apps out there.

 The app provides plenty of information about your finances, all broken down into easy-to-digest sections presented through a clean and simple interface.
 Entering and tracking your expenses is kept easy with its built-in receipt-scanning feature, which doubles up as a convenient repository for important bills.